kumahq/kuma/docs/madr/decisions/005-policy-matching.md

 #### Merging

 Most policies consist of either "to" or "from" arrays.
-For overlapping policies these arrays are concatenated.
+For overlapping policies these arrays are concatenated according to sorting order.
-Elements from the lower level policies (with higher priority) end up at the top of the resulting array:

 <img src="assets/matching_merging.png" width="800px" alt="TargetRefs overrides"/>